mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 <!-- This has been applied in various forms, PBL, apprenticeship models, for example have guided participation as a base via different forms of scaffolding.  -->

-**3 planes - perhaps just guided participation? or 3 aspects and 3 planes next chapter** Following the approach of Morcom [@morcom_scaffolding_2014] Rogoff's  [-@rogoff_observing_1995] three planes of sociocultural activity used to help understand activity in a Community of Learners.
+**3 planes - perhaps just guided participation? or 3 aspects and 3 planes next chapter -OR VIA PUTTING TO WORK** Following the approach of Morcom [@morcom_scaffolding_2014] Rogoff's  [-@rogoff_observing_1995] three planes of sociocultural activity used to help understand activity in a Community of Learners.
 This is drawn on as a method in a way explained in Chapter 4.

-### Link to next section - DOESN'T SEEM RIGHT.
+### Link to next section -

+DOESN'T SEEM RIGHT.
+ADD IN MORE FOCUSED SUMMARY?
+OR MOVE?
+SIGNPOST TO LATER EXPLORATION?
+HOW DOES ROGOFF FIT IN THIS?

 There are a range of valid methodological approaches suited to this study.
 These include participatory design Muller, 2007), ethnography and guided participation,  communities of practice , Activity Theory .
  [@laveSituatedLearningLegitimate1991]

 I have chosen to use activity theory as a base for the the theoretical framework of this study as it is a sociocultural approach which goes beyond a conception of transmission model of learning and embraces learning in context.

+I take a broad approach to applying activity theory, drawing on 3GAT, with its attendance to systemic analysis and particular techniques and understandings of agency, the work of Cole and the importance of institutional mutuality, and the work of Rogoff in particular the attention paid to _linguistic and cultural-historical repertoires_ [@rogoff_cultural_2003]

 ## The foundational concepts of activity theory